| |

 attention.

-using a flash as it tends to wash out the screen image.
+to wash out the screen image.
+Open some windows, light some

-Open some windows, light some candles, start a fire, send
+start a fire, send

 up a flare.
 If possible, adjust your digital camera to take